-Valid e-mail address – once you apply on iVisa, they will send you an application form that you need to fill in before getting to Thailand.
-They will send you the said document via e-mail, which is why you need to make sure that the address you provide is valid.
+Valid e-mail address – once you apply on iVisa, they will send you an application form that you need to fill out before getting to Thailand.
+They will send you the document via e-mail, which is why you need to make sure that the address you provide is valid.

 The cost of your visa application depends on what processing time you choose. iVisa gives you three excellent options:

 Standard processing – It costs USD 15.00 (service fees included), and your application will be processed within 24 hours.
 It is what people usually choose because it is the least expensive.

 Rush processing – this time, your application is processed within just 4 hours, and you will be charged USD 30.00 (service fees included).

 Super Rush processing – this option is excellent for people who want their visa as fast as possible.
 It takes 30 minutes for the Thailand visa on arrival application form to arrive in your email inbox, and you will be charged to pay USD 50.00 (service fees included).